JobJob/D3Magic.jl/README.md

 Sorry, this package is broken atm.
 It hasn't been updated in a while, and probably won't be (by me) for a while unfortunately - sorry for any inconvenience.
 PRs with fixes welcome though.

+The rest of this README is thus mostly lies, do not believe what it says!

+---

 ### About